Benz Velo: Preceding events and history

-Carl Benz patented the world's first stationary, static internal combustion engine.
-His patent created a great demand for his vehicles, forcing Benz to move his operations in 1886 to a new factory on Waldhofstrasse in Mannheim (operating until 1908).
-Benz had appointed a Board of Management to help aid his growing company.
-The appointees suggested to Benz that he should create a less-expensive automobile suitable for mass production.
-In response, Benz engineered a two-passenger automobile with a 3 hp engine, which he called the Victoria.
-That model could reach a top speed of 11 mph, and utilized a pivotal front-axle operated by a roller-chained tiller for steering.
-85 units of the Victoria were produced.
-Improving on those designs, Benz created his Benz Velo.
-In 1898, a development of the Velo was produced, called the Ideal.
+Carl Benz patented the world's first stationary, two-stroke internal combustion engine.
+His engines were in great demand, which led Benz to move his operations in 1886 to a new factory on Waldhofstrasse in Mannheim (operating until 1908).

+Benz's dream, however, was to apply the internal combustion engine to create a horseless carriage.
+He started working on this in 1884 and had his first prototype, a motorised two-seat tricycle known as Motorwagen Nr.
+1, running in 1885.

+He applied for a patent for this on 29 January 1886, which was granted on 2 November 1886.
+Meanwhile, he had built a new prototype, Motorwagen Nr.2, around the engine, which he continued to develop.
+This was a much better vehicle and is regarded as the first practical car.
+After further development, the Patent-Motorwagen (still a tricycle) was manufactured between 1887 and 1893.

+After perfecting two-wheel steering with suspen-sion, Benz began making four-wheeled cars in 1893: these were larger, more expensive models such as the Vis-a-vis and the Viktoria.

+The Benz Velo was the true successor to the Patent-Motorwagen, being a smaller, lighter vehicle.
+It returned to Benz's first prototype in its use of light wire-wheels, as in cycles.
+A three-wheel prototype of the Velo was created in 1893 and later used by the Benz children.

 Influences

 Following automobiles

 The Velo also inspired numerous copies, including Marshall (later Belsize) in Manchester, Star (Wolverhampton), and Arnold (Paddock Wood, of which only twelve were built).

 Benz's Velo was particularly popular in France, where a Parisian bicycle manufacturer by the name of Émile Roger had been building Benz engines under license from Karl Benz.
 Roger began building Benz automobiles as well, and as a result, a majority of Benz automobiles were sold in France initially.

 Many British Inventors also used Benz's patents and automobiles as starting points for their own innovations.
-Frederick W. Lanchester, of Birmingham, built a four-wheeled petrol-driven automobile, similar to units previously designed by Benz, which had utilized an electric starter (an adaption first seen in the Benz Velo).
+Frederick W. Lanchester, of Birmingham, built a four-wheeled petrol-driven automobile, similar to units previously designed by Benz, which had utilized an electric starter (an adaptation first seen in the Benz Velo).

 A Velo was the first car introduced to South Africa, where it was demonstrated to then President Paul Kruger on 4 January 1897.